-1. This Order addresses the demolition of three buildings in Clarinda, Iowa.
-The buildings were located at 101, 103, and 105 East Main Street in the city.

-2. In June, 2017, DNR staff inspected the three structures and took samples.
+- 1. This Order addresses the demolition of three buildings in Clarinda, lowa.
+The buildings were located at 101, 103, and 105 East Main Street in the city. - 2.
+In June, 2017, DNR staff inspected the three structures and took samples.
 The samples showed that the buildings all contained asbestos containing material.
-The City of Clarinda (City) was notified of the applicability of the asbestos NESHAP to the demolition of the buildings.

-3. In August, 2017, DNR staff was notified that Field Day Development, L.L.C.
+The City of Clarinda (City) was notified of the applicability of the asbestos NESHAP to the demolition of the buildings. - 3.
+In August, 2017, DNR staff was notified that Field Day Development, L.L.C.
 (Field Day), would be responsible for this construction and demolition project.
 Field Day was notified by DNR that the buildings all contained asbestos so any demolition had to occur in a manner that was consistent with the federal NESHAP.
-DNR also notified Field Day that the buildings located at 103 and 105 East Main Street must be demolished as an "ordered demolition" because they were already partially collapsed.

-4. On October 4, 2017, all three buildings were sold from the City to the Bank of Iowa Corporation.
+DNR also notified Field Day that the buildings located at 103 and 105 East Main Street must be demolished as an "ordered demolition" because they were already partially collapsed. - 4.
+On October 4, 2017, all three buildings were sold from the City to Bank of Iowa.
+As the owner of the buildings, Bank of Iowa was responsible for ensuring that applicable asbestos removal and handling regulations were complied with.

-5. On July 17, 2018, the City issued a demolition order for the buildings at 101, 103 and 105 East Main Street, Clarinda.

-6. On July 20, 2018, after a conversation between DNR staff, property owners, and contract operators, DNR received incomplete demolition notifications from Pietzmeier for the properties at 101 and 105 East Main Street in Clarinda.
+- 5. On July 17, 2018, the City issued a demolition order for the buildings at 101, 103 and 105 East Main Street, Clarinda. - 6.
+On July 20, 2018, after a conversation between DNR staff, property owners, and contract operators, DNR received incomplete demolition notifications from Pietzmeier for the properties at 101 and 105 East Main Street in Clarinda.
 No notification was received by DNR for the structure located at 103 East Main Street.
 The notification for 101 and 105 East Main Street stated incorrectly that the asbestos found in those two structures was under NESHAP limits.
 DNR sampling established otherwise.
-Additionally, the notification failed to identify the waste transporters that would participate in removal of the demolished material and the disposal site that would be utilized.

-7. On August 6, 2018, Pietzmeier commenced demolition on all three buildings.
-Pietzmeier did not have an Iowa licensed contractor/supervisor on-site as required by Iowa law and the federal NESHAP.

-8. Pietzmeier hired local contractor Crain Construction to haul building materials away from the site.
-Crain Construction took all the "structured pack and crushable materials" to their materials yard south of the City located at 2260 Highway 71.

-9. On February 25, 2019, DNR staff were notified by the United States Environmental Protection Agency (EPA) that the demolition of all three buildings had occurred despite incomplete notification for two buildings and no notification for the third building.
-EPA also notified DNR that a debris pile was found south of the City.

-10. On April 24, 2019, DNR staff inspected the debris pile and took samples that were eventually identified as 40% chrysotile asbestos.
-The asbestos was unsealed and dry.

-11. Notices of Violation (NOV) were issued to Peitzmeier on June 4, 2019 and September 24, 2019.
-The NOVs addressed Peitzmeier's failure to inspect, failure to notify, failure to follow emission control procedures, failure to have a trained supervisor on-site, and failure to properly dispose of the asbestos containing material.
+Additionally, the notification failed to identify the waste transporters that would participate in removal of the demolished material and the disposal site that would be utilized. - 7.
+On August 6, 2018, demolition of all three buildings commenced.
+There was no lowa licensed contractor/supervisor on-site as required by lowa law and the federal NESHAP. - 8.
+The operator contacted with a third party to haul building materials away from the site.
+Crain Construction took all the "structured pack and crushable materials" to their materials yard south of the City located at 2260 Highway 71. - 9.
+On February 25, 2019, DNR staff were notified by the United States Environmental Protection Agency (EPA) that the demolition of all three buildings had occurred despite incomplete notification for two buildings and no notification for the third building.
+EPA also notified DNR that a debris pile was found south of the City. - 10.
+On April 24, 2019, DNR staff inspected the debris pile and took samples that were eventually identified as 40% chrysotile asbestos.
+The asbestos was unsealed and dry. - 11.
+Notices of Violation (NOV) were issued to Bank Iowa on June 4, 2019 and September 24, 2019.
+The NOVs addressed Bank Iowa's failure to inspect, failure to notify, failure to follow emission control procedures, failure to have a trained supervisor on-site, and failure to properly dispose of the asbestos containing material.